xpqz/dyalog-docs/programming-reference-guide/docs/introduction/arrays/numbers.md

 ## Real Numbers

-Numbers are entered or displayed using conventional decimal notation (e.g. 299792.458) or using a scaled form (e.g. 2.999792458E5).
+Numbers are entered or displayed using conventional decimal notation (for example, 299792.458) or using a scaled form for example, 2.999792458E5).

 On entry, a decimal point is optional if there is no fractional part.
 On output, a number with no fractional part (an integer) is displayed without a decimal point.